Penny Jamieson: Personal life

-She is married to Ian Jamieson.
+She is married to Ian Jamieson, an academic specialising in Scottish and medieval English literature.

 In the 2004 Queen's Birthday Honours, Jamieson was appointed a Distinguished Companion of the New Zealand Order of Merit, for services to the community.
 In 2009, following the restoration of titular honours by the New Zealand government, she declined redesignation as a Dame Companion of the New Zealand Order of Merit.